Gynocentrism From Poly to Monotheism

 Anyway, having that in mind we should always remember that while religion was never a creator of gynocentrism which is a biological evolutionary feature it was always a carrier that spread it in whatever culture developed both in intercultural context as well as through cultural cross-pollination.
 From that perspective, the divinity in ancient times was the energetic product of a collective in the form of people, or a society that speaks the same language and shares the same customs.
 The Canaanite people, understanding themselves as descendants of the heavenly tribes that settled in the Eastern part of the fertile arch 4000 years ago, produced a cult of several gods and goddesses.
 They are extremely important in understanding modern gynocentrism elevating women to Goddess statuses not only as of the ancient ancestor but especially the common denominator of both the early Judaism as has been evolved through development by the early Hebrews and then adopted and further developed in Christianity as being again a derivative of both the Canaanites and Judaism

 As I said the aim here is not to point fingers and find who's responsible for this simply because there is none.
 Religion has adopted or reflected those dynamics simply because being an inevitable feature of evolutionary and biological survival of the species the gynocentrism at its basic level is inevitable.
 Thus gods reflected those dynamics in ancient times by being arranged in families and influenced by the social structure in the same way as human beings reflected it.
 In societies of tiny agriculture and less survival struggles that resembled more with the gatherers dynamics in which the woman was more dominant and thus the main divinity was a female; in contrast, in nomadic societies as well as those with large, more complex agricultures, societies that eventually exhibited more existential troubles including wars, the main divinity was a fighting man.
 Thus both the division of power, formal and informal, as well as its subsequent reflection in the realm of Gods showed the same dynamics, definitions, and division.
-More specifically, in the context of gynocentrism, they mirrored and matched evolutionary as well as the survival needs of the members of every particular society.
+More specifically, in the context of gynocentrism, they mirrored and matched evolutionary as well as the survival needs of the members of each and every particular society.

-As we will see through the various stages of religious emanation from the pagan nature-based religions into monotheism this concept not only transmigrated through a lofty principle into monotheism but specifically the monotheist concept of God displays itself as being the epitome of gynocentric ideas and concepts.
-In other words, the monotheistic God is not patriarchal but gynocentric in its nature.
+As we will see through the various stages of religious emanation from the pagan nature-based religions into monotheism this concept not only transmigrated through a lofty principle into monotheism but specifically the monotheist concept of God displays itself as being the epitome of gynocentric ideas, ideals, and concepts.
+In other words, the monotheistic God is not patriarchal but gynocentric in its own nature.
 This exact dynamic both as being reflected through the concept of God in monotheism, the exact emanation and theological synthesis of pagan gynocentric Goddesses in the monotheistic deity and especially as reflected through female sexuality is what I want to explore next especially in order to refute feminist claims of sexual as well as economic, social and political oppression.

 In the Canaanite pantheon three goddesses stand out: Ashera, Ashtoreth, and Anat, and this discussion will be expanded upon them.
 Based on the above conclusions that were largely discussed and elaborated through an extensive research in the first book "The Last Taboo", our third research is yet another link that explores on top of the above insights the migration of gynocentric ideals from the Canaanite polytheism into the Hebrew Jewish monotheistic tradition and from there to the other Monotheistic religions of Islam and Christianity.
-It shows in detail the workings of this dynamic and explains how the concept of God adopts and mirrors the gynocentric circumstances, conditions, context and ideal of the mundane gynocentric society.
-The monotheistic God also mirrors the dynamics of the very migration of gynocentrism within its different levels, from the more balanced version of biological gynocentrism, into gynocentrism II and at the end gynocentrism III which is feminism.
+It shows in detail the workings of this dynamic and explains how the concept of God adopts and in fact mirrors the gynocentric circumstances, conditions, context and ideal of the mundane gynocentric society.
+In fact, the monotheistic God also mirrors the dynamics of the very migration of gynocentrism within its different levels, from the more balanced version of biological gynocentrism, into gynocentrism II and at the end gynocentrism III which is feminism.
 It is especially seen in the dynamic where the ideals and understanding of God led to the abandonment of all its male attributes and the adaptation of more and more female and/or androgynous qualities

 One of the main feminist claims normally followed by intellectual as well as academic deception and in general mainly found in the feminist gender studies and pseudo-science is not only that women were always oppressed, not only that is was systemic to society but that it stems in fact from patriarchal religions.
 The pseudo-scientific approach can be found all over the spectrum but one of such main false methodologies can be found in the fact that most of those researchers are even not fluent in Semitic languages.
 This is extremely important because as we will see the Judeo Christian heritage is a continuation of the Canaanite Epos, literature and religions.
 However, to understand if one does need to know modern Hebrew and other Semitic dialects.
 The main Canaanite Epos that is important in this sense is the Epos of Ugarit (Ras Shamra in modern Syria) and especially the one of "Baal and Anat".
 It is important as it both refutes the feminist claims and also shows that religions are, in fact, reflections of gynocentric cultures while simultaneously they are the carriers of it.
 To do so I want to refer you to the research of Umbro Cassuto which he summarized in his book the "Goddess Anat".
-Those who want to read the Epos in detail and the full explanation should read this wonderful book.
+Those who want to read the Epos in detail and the full explanation should really read this wonderful book.
 Here I will bring the short version of it.
-I will do this by first describing the main characters of the Epos, then explain the Epos itself and at the end, I will put the conclusions together.
+I will do this by first describing the main characters of the Epos, then explain the Epos itself and in the end, I will put the conclusions together.
 So, let's begin.
 Who are the main characters?

 This is the main divinity.
 He is depicted somehow as a universal